-It is the intent of the County, and a requirement of the Planning Act that local official plans shall conform to the County Plan and be one of the primary means of implementing the policies herein.
+It is the intent of the County, and a requirement of the Planning Act that local official plans shall conform to the County Official Plan and be one of the primary means of implementing the policies herein.

-It is recognized, however, that some time may elapse between the adoption of the Plan and the modification of the local official plans to ensure conformity.
+It is recognized, however, that some time may elapse between the adoption of the County Official Plan and the modification of the local official plans to ensure conformity.
 The modifications may be part of the statutory review process, as defined under the Planning Act.
 In the event of a conflict between the provisions of a local official plan and the provisions of this Plan in the interim period, the provisions of this Plan shall prevail to the extent of that conflict.

 Nothing in this Plan shall prevent the local municipalities from adopting more restrictive policies or standards than those outlined in this Plan.
-In addition, it is not the intention of this Plan to prevent the development of areas designated for non-agricultural development in local Official Plans, as of the date of passing of this Plan.
+In addition, it is not the intention of this Plan to prevent the development of areas designated for non-agricultural development in local Official Plans those existing non-agricultural designations within local official plans that dot the landscape outside of settlement areas, as of the date of passing of this Plan.
+Such lands are not removed from the Prime Agricultural Area.